Oral Medications¶

 Answer

 8 tablets is far outside the reasonable range.
-Before proceeding, verify the order, recheck the stock concentration, and consult the prescriber or pharmacist.
-Do not administer without clarification.
+Verify the order, recheck the stock concentration, and consult the prescriber or pharmacist before administering.

 - When retrieving the medication from storage